quanbh2/Zipkin/README.md

 # Zipkin
 Spring Cloud – Tracing Services with Zipkin
+*set environment profile in application.yml file and then edit corresponding configuration to run the application*